oamg/leapp/docs/source/first-actor.md

 ### Creating an actor

+We are creating an actor
-So as we said in the introduction we said we would like to create an actor that retrieves the system hostname and sends it as a message.
+that retrieves the system hostname and sends it as a message.
-Therefore we will create an actor called HostnameScanner
+Call the actor *HostnameScanner*.

 ```shell
     $ snactor new-actor HostnameScanner
 ```

-We will receive a folder actors/hostnamescanner/ with an actor.py file and a tests subfolder.
+We created the actors/hostnamescanner/ directory with an actor.py file and a tests subdirectory.
 Let's look at the pregenerated actor.py file:

 ```python
 from leapp.actors import Actor